puppetlabs/pe_patch/README.md

 #### The `reboot_override` fact

-The reboot override fact is part of the `os_patching` fact set.
-It is set through the os_patching manifest and has a default of "default".
+The reboot override fact is part of the `pe_patch` fact set.
+It is set through the pe_patch manifest and has a default of "default".

-If it is set to "default" it will take whatever reboot actions are listed in the `os_patching::patch_server` task.
+If it is set to "default" it will take whatever reboot actions are listed in the `pe_patch::patch_server` task.
 The other options it takes are the same as those for the reboot parameter (always, never, patched, smart).

 During the task run, any value other than "default" will override the value for the `reboot` parameter.
 For example, if the `reboot` parameter is set to "never" but the `reboot_override` fact is set to "always", the node will always reboot.
 If the `reboot` parameter is set to "never" but the `reboot_override` fact is set to "default", the node will use the `reboot` parameter and not reboot.